GalvanizeOpenSource/developer-standards/README.md

 [standards.md](standards.md) contains the list of standards and descriptions of expectations at the junior, mid, and senior level.

 [transitions.md](transitions.md) contains possible ways a developer at a specific skill level for a standard can level up.
+Items in bold have worked in the past for at least one person.
+Items with a question mark are currently being tested/attempted.

 This is a constantly changing set of docs.
 Please submit PRs for anything you think is missing!